fregolente/fregolente.github.io/_pages/publications.md

 ## All Publications

-The number of citations can be found in my Google Scholar at [bit.ly/dfmo_citations](https://scholar.google.com/citations?user=bIL7_QMAAAAJ&hl=en)
+The number of citations can be found in my [Google Scholar](https://scholar.google.com/citations?user=bIL7_QMAAAAJ&hl=en)

 **Under Review or In Progress**